crust87/Android-PrivacyActivity/README.md

 it's not library project!<br/>
 lock of application<br/>
 If set lock, call password activity when you back from home or screen of.
-See the code and mark your way
+See the code and mark your way. and....
 I don't think it work well on lollipop..

 ![](./screenshot_04.png)<br/>
 ![](./screenshot_05.png)<br/>